OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 A 4pin (1x4pin) JST 2.00mm connector labeled `expansion` can be found on the left side that allows for either a compatible OLED display to be connected or general I2C expansion add-ons.

 A 4pin (1x4pin) 2.54mm connector labeled `toggle` can be found on the left side that allows for the connection of common toggle switches found on some arcade sticks.
-These are generally used to actions like a LS/DP/RS or SOCD toggle.
+These are generally used for actions like a LS/DP/RS or SOCD toggle.
 As these are normal GPIO pins they can be mapped to anything you wish via the web-config.

-A 3pin (1x3pin) JST 2.00mm connector labeled `RGB LED` can be found on the left side that allows for the connection of addressible RGB LEDs.
+A 3pin (1x3pin) JST 2.00mm connector labeled `RGB LED` can be found on the left side that allows for the connection of addressable RGB LEDs.
 A list of compatible RGB LED types can be found HERE.

 A 20pin (2x10pin) 2.54mm connector is located in the bottom left of the board, matching the location and pinout of standard Brook boards.
-If you are planning to use the 20pin connector you do not need to use the screw terminals on the board, and vice versa if you prefer to wire a stick yourself.
+If you are planning to use the 20pin connector you do not need to use the screw terminals on the board and vice versa if you prefer to wire a stick yourself.

 A 4pin (1x4pin) JST 2.00mm connector is located beside the 20pin connector which can be used with the standard Brook 4-pin harness allowing for access to A2, L3 and R3.

-Six 2pin (1x2pin) JST 2.00mm connectors labeled `option X` can be found along the bottom of the board.
-These can use assigned via the web-config to setup any number of combinations of features such as dual direcitonal, turbo, reverse direction etc.
+Six 2pin (1x2pin) JST 2.00mm connector labeled `option X` can be found along the bottom of the board.
+These can use assigned via the web-config to setup any number or combination of features such as dual direction, turbo, reverse direction, etc.

-A 2pin (1x2pin) JST 2.00mm connectors labeled `5v out` can be found on the right side of the board which can be used for conencting additinoal devices which need to be powered via 5v such as an additional board like the Antagonist v2.0 or a strip of remote controlled LEDs.
+A 2pin (1x2pin) JST 2.00mm connector labeled `5v out` can be found on the right side of the board which can be used for connecting additional devices needing to be powered via 5v such as an additional board like the Antagonist v2.0 or a strip of remote controlled LEDs.
 Please take note of the power draw these connected devices will have and ensure you are not drawing too much power.

-A 20pin (1x20pin [5x4pin]) 3.5mm screw terminal row can be found along the top of the board which allows for an additional way to connect joysticks and buttons to the bard should you not want to use the 20pin harness.
+A 20pin (1x20pin [5x4pin]) 3.5mm screw terminal row can be found along the top of the board which allows for an additional way to connect joysticks and buttons to the board should you not want to use the 20pin harness.
 This screw terminal row also has access to `option 1`.

 A USB-C port can be found on the right side of the board.
-USB-C was chosen as it is the current industry standard and can allow for very low profile builds should you choose to make a versiion of the board with depopulated headers.
+USB-C was chosen as it is the current industry standard and can allow for very low profile builds should you choose to make a version of the board with depopulated headers.

 There are three buttons on the board:
   - A BootSel button, which can be held on plug-in to enter BootSel mode which is used to flash the device with firmware.